Download: Lower Clark Fork Tributary Watershed Restoration Plan (2019)

 The area included within in this plan includes all tributaries of the lower Clark Fork River from Prospect Creek (joins the Clark Fork just below the Thompson Falls Dam) downstream to Blue Creek (joins the Clark Fork just east of the Idaho-Montana border).
 Many of these streams are identified by DEQ as impaired streams due to their high levels of sediment, other types of nonpoint source pollution which affect water quality, and other stream alterations which affect stream function and aquatic life.
 Additionally, many of the streams in the watershed restoration planning area provide habitat for native fish populations (Westslope Cutthroat Trout and Bull Trout) which provides additional impetus for restoration.

-Throughout 2018 and 2019, the Lower Clark Fork Watershed Group has been working to collect input from stakeholders on specific priorities for work in the tributaries to the Lower Clark Fork River and incorporating it into an update of the Lower Clark Fork Tributary Watershed Restoration Plan.
-The goal is to complete this planning document in 2019, so that we can then work toward implementing on-the-ground projects that benefit the streams in our watershed, and are in line with the priorities of a diverse group of stakeholders.
+Throughout 2018 and 2019, the Lower Clark Fork Watershed Group worked to collect input from stakeholders on specific priorities for work in the tributaries to the lower Clark Fork River and incorporated it into an update of the Lower Clark Fork Tributary Watershed Restoration Plan.
+The goal was to complete this planning document in 2019, so that we could then work toward implementing on-the-ground projects that benefit the streams in our watershed, and are in line with the priorities of a diverse group of stakeholders.
 The Lower Clark Fork Tributary Watershed Restoration Plan will be a living document, and will be updated regularly into the future to reflect the changing priorities of involved stakeholders, work already accomplished, and any new concerns that provide impetus for future work.